-Refer to Storage section.
+- Refer to Storage section.

+- 1. These items should be serviced by a authorized dealer.

 Flushing the Cooling System (Powerhead)

 Flush the internal water passages of the engine with fresh water after each use in salt, polluted or muddy water.
 This will help prevent a buildup of deposits from clogging the internal water passages.